 Insurance Agents as TPMOs: What CMS Compliance Regulations Mean for You

-In their Final Rule for Contract Year 2023, the Centers for Medicare and Medicaid Services (CMS) implemented Third-Party Marketing Organization requirements that will impact your business.
+Since their Final Rule for Contract Year 2023, the Centers for Medicare and Medicaid Services (CMS) has implemented rules for third-party marketing organizations (TPMOs).
+Here are the requirements that impact your business.

 The marketing and communication updates include: